MovinIn/SpiritualAdventure/utility/json/Parsing_README.md

 ```

 ## Regular NPC: `Npc`
 A regular NPC that can be interacted with, initiating a speech.
+If an NPC is interactable,
+_interactable_ must be true and the _speech_ must be defined. <br/>
 ```
 {
     "type": "regular",
     "x": 0,
     "y": 0,
+    "identity": {
         "speaker": "Layman",
         "name": "FOO",
+    }
     "interactable": true,
     "speech": [{...}]
 }